voxic/MDB_AtlasSearch_Fuzzy/README.md

         - `query`: Specifies the search query string.
         - `path`: Specifies the field to search within.
           - `value`: Specifies the path to the `contactMethods.value` field.
-          - `multi`: Specifies the analyzer to use for the field (in this case, "keywordanalyzer").
+          - `multi`: Specifies the analyzer to use for the field (in this case, "keywordAnalyzer").
         - `fuzzy`: Specifies fuzzy matching options.
           - `maxEdits`: Specifies the maximum number of edits allowed for fuzzy matching.
   - `highlight`: Specifies the field to highlight in the search results.